15 Best Places to Visit In Italy with Kids

 - Monterosso Al Mare

-Last on this list of 15 best places in Italy to visit with kids is Napoli, often referred to as Naples, is one of the most popular destinations in the entire Mediterranean region.
-It’s the third largest city in Italy, after Rome and Milan.
+Last on this list of 15 best places in Italy to visit with kids is Napoli, often referred to as Naples.
+It’s one of the most popular destinations in the entire Mediterranean region.
+And the third largest city in Italy, after Rome and Milan.
 The beautiful city center is on UNESCO’s World Heritage List.
 There are many great reasons to visit Naples.

 Napoli is also known as the birthplace of pizza, more specific the Margherita.
 The very first pizzeria in the world is Antica Pizzeria Port’Alba, opened in Naples in 1830.
 You can still enjoy a pizza at this iconic place.